-Plus Standard Level Mathematics, if not taken at Higher Level.
+Standard Level Mathematics, if not taken at Higher Level, will also be required.
 We will accept grade 4 in either Standard Level Mathematics: Analysis and Approaches or Standard Level Mathematics: Applications and Interpretation.

 Access to HE Diploma: 6 Level 3 credits at Distinction and 39 level 3 credits at Merit, depending on subject and units studied - advice on acceptability can be provided.

 T-levels: Merit, depending on subject studied -advice on acceptability can be provided.

 What if I have a non-traditional academic background?
 Don’t worry.
 To gain a deeper knowledge of your course suitability, we will look at your educational and employment history, together with your personal statement and reference.

 You may be considered for entry into Year 1 of your chosen course.
 Alternatively, some UK and EU applicants may be considered for Essex Pathways, an additional year of study (known as a foundation year/year 0) helping students gain the necessary skills and knowledge in order to succeed on their chosen course.
 You can find a list of Essex Pathways courses and entry requirements here

 If you are a mature student, further information is here

 International & EU entry requirements

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select